FINAL DAYS to renew your 2025/2026 APC. Apply by Thursday 27 March to make sure there's time for everyone to get through the process.

 Dayna Hoey-Samuel - Pre-Analytical Medical Laboratory Technician

-Dayna will complete a Master of Applied Indigenous Knowledge through Te Wananga o Aotearoa in 2024.
+Dayna has recently completed a Master of Applied Indigenous Knowledge through Te Wananga o Aotearoa.
 Since the beginning of 2023, as part of her Masters, Dayna has been working on designing a bicultural resource for Phlebotomy kaimahi that will be launched at the end-of-year exhibition in November 2025.

 Denese Gallagher - Medical Laboratory Scientist